eatpotato123/CLT/README.md

     * **tpst(n2th+5,npsi): r.z.<->s(psi).p(pol). transit angle in (theta,psi); tps(n2th+5,mps4:mps) for bndry;**

 ## Term of use
+CLT is a young but powerful scientific code, and we welcome peers around the world to use and improve this code.
+If you want to modificate the CLT source code, or publish paper with any results calculated by CLT, please inform us emailing Zhang, Haowei at changhw@zju.edu.cn and Prof. Ma, Zhiwei at zwma@zju.edu.cn.
+We can help to check the modification or the result before we go to the next step.
+Thank you for your cooperation!

 ## License
 ©2015-2025 Zhejiang University.
 All rights reserved.